MartinThoma/MartinThoma.github.io/content/2019-07-29-working-remotely.md

    fix stuff immediately is expensive.
 People don't want to be woken up at night to work.
 If your workers are all around the world, you can make use of the timezone differences.
+5. *Diseases*: If the flue spreads in the office, you might suddenly loose a complete team of developers.
+Or maybe the site reliability team.
+If you let them work from home primarily, then the chance of this is way lower.

 ## Challenges